Wood drying: Moisture content

-The moisture content of wood is calculated as the mass change as a proportion of the dry mass, by the formula (Siau, 1984):
+The moisture content of wood is calculated as the mass change as a proportion of the dry mass, by the formula:

 Here, $m_\text{g}$ is the green mass of the wood, $m_\text{od}$ is its oven dry mass (the attainment of constant mass generally after drying in an oven set at 218 F±4 F-change °C (218±4 °F) for 24 hours as mentioned by Walker et al., 1993).
 The equation can also be expressed as a fraction of the mass of the water and the mass of the oven dry wood rather than a percentage.
 For example, 0.59 kg/kg (oven dry basis) expresses the same moisture content as 59% (oven dry basis).

 Fibre saturation point

 When green wood dries, free water from the cell lumina, held by the capillary forces only, is the first to go.
 Physical properties, such as strength and shrinkage, are generally not affected by the removal of free water.
 The fibre saturation point (FSP) is defined as the moisture content at which free water should be completely gone, while the cell walls are saturated with bound water.
 In most types of woods, the fibre saturation point is at 25 to 30% moisture content.
 Siau (1984) reported that the fibre saturation point $X_\text{fsp}$ (kg/kg) is dependent on the temperature T (°C) according to the following equation: